Having Children

 www.hdyo.org

-Knowing that you are at risk of Huntington's disease may have an impact on whether you decide to have children or not.
-The decision to have children is a very personal choice between you and your partner.
+Knowing that you are at risk of Huntington's disease may have an impact on how you plan to start a family.
+The decision to start a family, and how you may go about doing so, is a very personal choice between you and your partner.
 This section looks at some of the options available with regards to having children.

 The genetic risk to children